Making Montessori Great Again:

 When I first was introduced to the Montessori philosophy I thought to myself… The students will run a muck.
 There is no organization.
 There will be no discipline.
 In my head were thoughts of a wild chaotic classroom where the children are CRAZY!

-As I quickly discovered the students almost immediately start to choose work on their own, work well with others, and work well by themselves.
-The teachers have a detailed plan of what the students are to be presented, or need extra work on.
-So, there is a method to the Montessori madness!
+When I first starting working here as a teacher, I quickly discovered the students at this all girls catholic school almost immediately started to choose work on their own, worked well with others, and worked well by themselves.
+The teachers have a detailed plan of what the students are to be presented, or need extra work on being able to bring your daycare business to the future So, there is a method to the Montessori madness!
 No other learning environment will you get children at 3 years of age having the freedom to choose their own works or the older children taking on leadership roles.
 The great Montessori environment is an amazing thing.

 My Breakfast Club taking over my seat

-We all returned to school after a well rested winter break.
 Due to the long break we did a refresher week covering the classroom ground rules.
 We went over the four basic rules of: 1) No running in the classroom.
 We do not run because we can get hurt or hurt someone else.
 2) Use our listening ears.
 The students pay attention to the teachers during line time and before cleaning the room with the special vacuums, read more about what we use here.
-Important information is shared during line time and listening is a sign of respect and courtesy.
+Important robot vacuum comparison are made and information is shared during line time and listening is a sign of respect and courtesy.
 3) Keep our hands to ourselves.
 We do this to honor other student’s personal space.
 In addition, we do not hit, punch, push or do anything to physically hurt other students.
 4) Respect others.
 This is basically being nice to your fellow students.
 Use nice words, smile instead of giving mean faces, sharing, and helping those in need.

 Handsome guys Cheesecake smile